Headers and Footers

 The footer seen by a site visitor will be:

-If the design is based on the use of a Row block, a social media block can be added to give:
+If the design is based on the use of a Row block, a social media block can be added, if required, to give:

-While is possible to place an image (for example the u3a logo) into the header and footer if required.
-Links as text are NOT recommended as a text link is by default formatted as underlined blue, which becomes almost invisible against the header.
+Linking from text are NOT recommended, as a text link is by default formatted as underlined blue, which becomes almost invisible against the default header.

-The logo should be in white against a transparent background (i.e. in PNG format), to conform with the SiteWorks and u3a colour pallet and standards.
-The u3a logo can be obtained from the Brand centre.
+The logo used should be in white against a transparent background (i.e. PNG format as opposed to JPEG), to conform with the SiteWorks standards and the u3a colour palette.
+The u3a logo file can be obtained from the Brand centre.